pstat197/vignette-car-vision/README.md

 the different potential roadside objects under 11 labels and assigns a probability that the object is of that given label.

 ## Repository Contents
 The drafts folder contains the rough draft of the Jupyter Notebook used for the project.
+The data folder contains the general structure of the dataset when it's downloaded manually from Roboflow.
+The images and labels were not included because they would exceed GitHub's file limit.
+The scripts folder contains the final script/final draft of the Jupyter Notebook of our code.

 ## References for Further Learning
 Learning Open CV 4 Computer Vision with Python 3: https://books.google.com/books/about/Learning_OpenCV_4_Computer_Vision_with_P.html?id=ef_RDwAAQBAJ&source=kp_book_description